 When we first saw pictures of colorful Ermoupoli, the capital of Syros, we knew that if we ever landed in the Cyclades, we wouldn’t let this place go.
 We had to flex a bit, because in October during covid, ferries in the Cyclades didn’t run as often as usual.
-However, we managed to get to Syros and start our Cycladic adventure!
+However, we managed to get to Syros from Athens and start our Cycladic adventure!
 In today’s post, we reveal what to see in Syros, and more precisely in Ermoupoli.

 Ermoupoli is the capital not only of Syros, but also of the entire Cyclades and the South Aegean region.
 The city is inhabited by 14,000 people and has a slightly less touristic climate compared to other islands, especially to Mykonos or Santorini the difference is quite big.
 In short – you can feel that “normal” life is going on there.
 We really wanted to stay longer on Syros, but we had 1.5 day only, so we focused on the island’s capital.
 The island is located 18 km from Tinos and 34 km from Mykonos.

 How to get to Syros?

 You can get to Syros two ways: by ferry or by plane (you can also get a private yacht, but you know…).
 Only the Greek Sky Express line flies to Syros, you can get there from Thessaloniki and Athens.
 The airport is located 3.5 kilometers from Ermoupoli, but there is no bus service there, so probably your only options are a taxi or a rental car.